GSA/federal-website-index/data/source-descriptions/omb_idea.md

+## List of websites from OMB's 21st Century IDEA engagement

 As part of OMB/Office of the Federal CIO's engagement with federal agencies in regards to implementing 21st Century IDEA, agencies were asked to identify which websites are part of their web presence and to note whether they are public-facing or not.
 This data call, known at the time as Agency Action #2, resulted in a range of data that is distilled into this seed list.
 The `Public-Facing` field is also used to populate the `public` field in the Site Scanning data set (Yes=TRUE,No=FALSE).

 The process by which the data is prepared to become a seed list involves: